derek-chui/Football-Analytics/README.md

   <summary>Krejci & Saiss</summary>

   - **Summary**:

+  A recent conversation with [@molineuxmusings](https://x.com/molineuxmusings/status/1990889278960816330) after wrapping up [project 3](#3---player-actions-v-usage-rates) heavily inspired this case study.

+  Can argue that Krejci "should be used someway towards how Saiss was, but isn't".
+In a way, his strengths aren't being implemented properly.

+  Viz below shows how Saiss had might higher defensive rates, which I believe Krejci could replicated by having the freedom to be more aggressive.

   <p align="center">
     <img src="./case-studies/cs1/cs1-1.png" alt="cs1-1" width="75%" />
   </p>

+  While doing so, Saiss' progressive attributes were solid as well.
+With similar progressive receptions and shot creating actions.

   <p align="center">
     <img src="./case-studies/cs1/cs1-2.png" alt="cs1-2" width="75%" />
   </p>

+  Comparing [Krejci](./player-dashboard/CB/Ladislav-Krejčí.ipynb) to the beginning of this season (when he was at Girona), there's been a decrease in his progressive attributes due to his time at Wolves.
+Despite spending more time in the attacking third.

+  It's reasonable now to think that Krejci might work better when used in possession.
+Interesting enough, that's what Rob Edwards seems to be trying right now, playing Krejci in a midfield three along with Andre and Joao Gomes.

   <p align="center">
     <img src="./case-studies/cs1/cs1-3.png" alt="cs1-3" width="75%" />
   </p>

+  However, much of Krejci's defensive stats stay the same.
+IMO he could benefit with being more aggressive and it makes sense for Rob Edwards to be trying something like that

   <p align="center">
     <img src="./case-studies/cs1/cs1-4.png" alt="cs1-4" width="75%" />